Sebastian-Luc/IBM-Data-Analyst-Capstone/README.md

 # Data Visualization with Python
 This is the Capstone Project for Course 9, _IBM Data Analyst Capstone Project_.
 Part of IBM's Data Analyst Professional Certificate from Coursera.
 We will take on the role of a Data Analyst with a global IT and Business services firm.
 In this role, we will be analyzing several datasets to help identify trends for emerging technologies.
 We have recently been hired as a Data Analyst by a global IT and business consulting services firm that is known for its expertise in IT solutions and its team of highly experienced IT consultants.
 To keep pace with changing technologies and reman competitive, our organization regularly analyzes data to help identify future skill requirements.
 As a Data Analyst, we will be assisting with this initiative and have been tasked with collecting data from various sources and identifying trends for this year's report on emerging skills.

+Completed as the final project of IBM's Data Analyst Professional Certificate on Coursera, this project simulates a real-world data analytics engagement for a global IT and business consulting services firm.

+As a Data Analyst, I analyzed data from multiple sources to identify emerging technology trends, in-demand technical skills, and evolving workforce requirements.
+The analysis was designed to help the organization better understand changes in the technology landscape and make data-driven decisions regarding future skill development and hiring needs.

+The project involved data collection, data wrangling and cleaning, exploratory data analysis, statistical analysis, data visualization, and insight generation.
+By transforming raw datasets into actionable insights, the project demonstrates how data analytics can support strategic workforce planning and help organizations remain competitive in a rapidly evolving technology industry.

 ### Task 1

 Our first task is to collect data for the technology skills that are most in demand from various sources including job postings, blog posts, and surveys.
 We will begin by scraping internet websites and accessing APIs to collect data in various formats like .csv, excel sheets, and databases.

+The first task of this project focuses on building a comprehensive dataset of the

 ### Task 2